m7mdcc/skypebot/README.md

     # Start the VM
     cd ../vagrant
     vagrant up --provision
+    # Add the VM IP to hosts
+    echo "192.168.79.229 skypebot.inviqa.local" | sudo tee -a /etc/hosts

 The VM will present VirtualBox in GUI mode.
 It is recommended to not sign in until the provisioning is complete.

 ### Using the VM

 Sign in with the credential. vagrant:vagrant

 The VM comes with PHP5.4, Skype and DBus preinstalled, and the bot source is mounted at `~/skypebot`.

 To use the bot, first open the Skype application.
 If required, you should create a new account to be your bot. )Once Skype is running, open a terminal and type:

     cd skypebot
     php dbus-monitor.php

 On the first run, the Skype client application should show a popup that requires you to authorise the Dbus script.

-You can then install th Skype client application on your host machine, and using a different Skype account communicate with the bot inside your VM.
+You can then install the Skype client application on your host machine, and using a different Skype account communicate with the bot inside your VM.

 ## Installing locally